 Pastors, of course, have a primary concern for the spiritual welfare and health of their parishioners and the wider community.
-In many situations, they are equipped to provide counsel and suggestions for decisions related to aging and various issues related to having your affairs in order.
-They also should know about other resources in the community that may be helpful.
+In many situations they are equipped to provide counsel and suggestions for decisions related to aging and a variety of issues related to having your "affairs in order."
+They should also know other resources in the community that can be of help.
 Consider talking with your pastor when:

-- you are worried about the well-being of a loved one, - when you want to make plans for your own funeral or memorial service, - when you are wrestling with decisions about where to live and what kind of living arrangements you desire for your later years, - when you are troubled or curious about your relationship with God. - Pastoral care and counseling may be helpful in coping with health problems, adjustment to changes in mental and physical ability, spiritual and theological problems, or end-of-life decisions.
+- you are worried about the well-being of a loved one, - when you want to make plans for your own funeral or memorial service, - when you are wrestling with decisions about where to live and what kind of living arrangements you desire for your later years, - when you are troubled or curious about your relationship with God. - Pastoral care and counseling may be helpful in coping with health problems, adjustment to changes in mental and physical ability, spiritual and theological problems or end-of-life decisions.
 In every case, pastors are concerned with matters of the human spirit and the relationship between individuals and God as issues of living and aging confront us.

-Counseling and mental health resources beyond the scope of what a pastor provides may also be useful in decision-making.
+Counseling and mental health resources beyond the scope of what a pastor provides may also be useful in decision making.
 The Middleton Center at Bryn Mawr Presbyterian Church offers counseling and therapy on a sliding scale.
 610-525-0766.